fccm/rolling-moon/README.md

 ## Launch the game

-Just run the command `make run-int` which will compile and run the game.
+Just run the command `make run-int` which will run the game.

 ## How to play